vvsvishnu7/SIH2023/README.md

 8. License

  # 1. Introduction
-  Welcome to the Mental Health Tracker App!
+  Welcome to the Psychi Buddy App!
 This app is designed to help users monitor their mental health and provide insights using AI-driven sentiment analysis, mood prediction through face detection, and a symptom-based chatbot for mental disorder prediction.

 #  2. Installation
-  To use the Mental Health Tracker App, follow these installation instructions:
+  To use the Psychi Buddy App, follow these installation instructions:

 ###  Download:
 Download the app from the Google Play Store (for Android).